 The church town was used by people in distant villages at the times when they visited the church.
 Many times the visitors traveled very far distances in harsh conditions.
 The town’s layout has remained complete to this day.

 Nederluleå Church is a part of the Gammelstad Church Town, as it is the parish church of Nederluleå parish and is also a part of the UNESCO World Heritage listing of the church town.

 The first wooden church or chapel was probably built here in the first half of the 14th century.
-The stone church was build during the 15th century, but has been extended since.
+The stone church was built during the 15th century but has been extended since.
 The separate church tower dates back to 1851.